 How to Donate to the Saluda Grade Trail

 A coalition of three nonprofits is spearheading the Saluda Grade Trail: Conserving Carolina, PAL: Play, Advocate, Live Well, and Upstate Forever.
-You can make a donation to the trail through any of these nonprofit partners.
+You can make a donation to support the trail in either North Carolina or South Carolina.
 Conserving Carolina is leading efforts in North Carolina, while PAL and Upstate Forever are leading efforts in South Carolina.
+Learn more.

 To donate through Conserving Carolina, go here.
 You can also send a check with “Saluda Grade” in the memo line or call us to make your donation.